HorizonRobotics/EmbodiedGen/docker/README.md

 # ref `EmbodiedGen/README.md` to get start.
 ```

-**Note**: You still need to configure the GPT agent.
+**Note**: Model checkpoints are not included in the image (auto-download on the first run), and you still need to configure the GPT agent.
 Refer to the [Setup GPT Agent](https://github.com/HorizonRobotics/EmbodiedGen?tab=readme-ov-file#-setup-gpt-agent) section for detailed instructions.

 ## Getting Started with Building from the Dockerfile